 Consider making your home feel more open and inviting by removing an interior wall.
 One popular choice is taking down a kitchen wall to open the kitchen up to the rest of the house.
 This allows homeowners to add features like kitchen islands.
 Taking out a non-load bearing wall can make your home flow better, and can help you create more visual space, which makes your home feel larger.

-Focusing on these top five improvements can be a great way place to start with your home renovation.
-If replacing your windows is on your consideration list, contacting the replacement team at your local Pella Windows & Doors Showroom for a no-obligation in-home consultation is a great place to start.
+Focusing on these top home improvements can be a great way place to start with your home renovation.
+Done right, they'll add resale value and eliminate some potential red flags for interested homebuyers.
 Meanwhile, you and your family can enjoy the benefits of these improvements for years to come.

 1. According to the National Association of Realtors 2016 cost vs value report.